A Survey of Circuit Foundation Model: Foundation AI Models for VLSI Circuit Design and EDA: Preliminary

 \textbf{Multimodal encoders for representation learning} focus on learning joint representations across multiple modalities, allowing the model to extract and relate information effectively.
 Notable examples include CLIP~\cite{radford2021learning}, which aligns visual and textual representations to enable zero-shot learning for tasks like image classification and retrieval.
 ALBEF~\cite{li2021align} builds upon CLIP by aligning text and image representations and then performing multimodal fusion, improving performance in multimodal reasoning tasks such as visual question answering.
 These techniques lay the foundation for multimodal circuit representation learning, where textual descriptions (e.g., HDL code), structural graphs (e.g., netlists), and layout images can be effectively integrated for comprehensive circuit analysis and optimization.

 \textbf{Multimodal decoders for generation} utilize one modality as input to generate content in another modality, such as describing images with text or synthesizing images and videos from textual descriptions.
 The BLIP family~\cite{li2022blip, li2023blip} bridges image understanding and text generation by introducing a connector that adapts image embeddings for frozen LLMs, enabling accurate textual descriptions of images.
 LLaVA~\cite{liu2024visual} enhances image understanding by fine-tuning LLMs with visual-text instruction pairs, improving the model’s ability to process and describe images.
 Extending this approach to video, Video-LLaVA~\cite{lin2023video} generates video content based on textual or image-based inputs.
 Beyond generating text from visual inputs, some models focus on the reverse task—creating visual content from textual descriptions.
 DALL·E~\cite{ramesh2021zero} pioneers this field by generating diverse and high-quality images from textual prompts, facilitating creative content synthesis.
 Parti~\cite{yu2022scaling} further refines this capability, enabling the generation of high-resolution, contextually accurate images from detailed prompts.
-These advancements in multimodal generation highlight the potential of circuit foundation models, where similar approaches could be employed to generate circuit layouts from textual specifications, convert hardware design schematics into structured descriptions, or facilitate design debugging by linking textual analysis with circuit visualizations.
+These advancements in multimodal generation highlight the potential of circuit foundation models, where similar approaches could be employed to detect and summarize layout defects~\cite{jiang2024fabgpt}, analyze EDA documents for question answering~\cite{pu2025mm}, or facilitate design debugging by linking textual analysis with waveform visualization~\cite{fang2024assertllm}.